 Santa Trever is there every year to take free outdoor photos with Pike Place Market as the amazing backdrop.
 They also have a vintage green truck that we’ve used as our own family holiday photo backdrop each year.

 But it’s more than just visiting Santa.
 They offer crafts and activities for kids.
 The big finale is their tree lighting.
-If you missed it this year, be sure to mark your calendar for 2018!

 Other Seattle Christmas Activities